ibm-mas/mas-performance/docs/mas/core/bestpractice.md

 |1200                      |4                 |2                 |4                         |

 !!!NOTE
-    For most workloads it is recommended to maintain a cpu:memory pod limit ratio of 1 core:2Gi memory.
+    For most workloads it is recommended to maintain a cpu:memory pod limit ratio of 1 core:2Gi memory for coreapi pods.